 There’s some debate about which park has the best playground in Santa Barbara.
 Chase Palm Park has a massive wooden shipwreck-themed play area plus a cute old-fashioned carousel and a koi pond that little kids will be happy to watch for a long time.
 There’s also a bike and rollerblading trail, a skateboard park, beautiful walking trails, and beach access.

 It’s located midway between the Santa Barbara Zoo and Stearns Wharf, across the street from East Beach.
 If your kids like to walk, you could spend the morning at the zoo, run around the park in the afternoon, and grab dinner at the wharf, and maybe hit the beach in between.

 This isn’t your typical natural history museum.
-There are a lot of hands-on activities, and the museum’s display cases are usually positioned close to the floor so even the smallest visitors will be able to see everything.
+There are many hands-on exhibits and activities.
+The museum’s display cases are usually positioned close to the floor, so even the smallest visitors will be able to see everything.

 The Santa Barbara Museum of Natural History also has a relaxed vibe.
 Taking kids to museums can sometimes feel stressful, but not here!
 Families are free to wander slowly through the eight halls of exhibits showcasing dinosaurs, mammals, minerals, and more.

 You can easily see everything — including the 72-foot blue whale skeleton named Chad — in about two hours, but if you have more time, it’s worth seeing a show at the Gladwin Planetarium.